More about: One World Observatory in New York Tickets and Tours

 - And, of course, Rockefeller Center, whose observation deck known as the Top of the Rock will give you the best views of the city including a spectacular close-up of the Empire State Building.
 In my experience, the best skyscraper in New York.

 - The Edge, an innovative building with a spectacular observatory whose glass floor will give you a bird's eye view of New York (literally).
-Made to test anyone's vertigo, be sure to read how to organise your visit here: The Edge in New York Tickets and Tours.
+Made to test anyone's vertigo, be sure to read how to plan your visit here: The Edge in New York Tickets and Tours.

 If you're looking to be in the know and visit the **city'**s hippest skyscraper, then consider the new SUMMIT observation deck in New York: its architecture, innovative observation deck and incredible location have already made it a favourite of many New Yorkers and visitors alike.